cabforum/smime/SBR.md

 **Enterprise RA**: An employee or agent of an organization unaffiliated with the CA who authorizes issuance of Certificates to that organization.

+**European Unique Identifier (EUID)**: The EUID uniquely identifies officially registered organizations, Legal Entities, and branch offices within the European Union or the European Economic Area.
+The EUID is specified in chapter 9 of the Annex contained in the Implementing Regulation (EU) 2021/1042 laying down rules for the application of Directive (EU) 2017/1132 "relating to certain aspects of company law (codification)".

 **Expiry Date**: The "Not After" date in a Certificate that defines the end of a Certificate's validity period.

 **Extant S/MIME CA**: A Subordinate CA that: